Budesonide extended-release tabletsPronunciation

 Brand Name: Uceris

-Budesonide extended-release tablets is used for:
+Budesonide extended-release tablets are used for:

 Treating mild to moderate ulcerative colitis.
 It may also be used for other conditions as determined by your doctor.